Legendrian knots and constructible sheaves: Introduction

-From the perspective of mirror symmetry, the moduli space of rank-one objects in our category --- which we view to be the analogue in this context of special Lagrangian branes --- is almost obligatory: it is a kind of mirror to the knot.
+From the perspective of mirror symmetry, consideration of the moduli space of rank-one objects in our category --- which we view to be the analogue in this context of special Lagrangian branes --- is almost obligatory: it is a kind of mirror to the knot.
 Due to the fact that a geometric deformation of a special Lagrangian is related by the complex structure on moduli space to a deformation of a unitary local system, we think of an open set in this moduli space as being the character variety of a generic filling surface of the Legendrian knot, i.e. one of maximal genus.

-Whatever the heuristics, the study of these spaces and their structure gives evidence for the conjecture above, especially by comparison with the augmentation varieties constructed by Henry-Rutherford \cite{HR}.
+Whatever the heuristics, the augmentation conjecture above invites comparison with the augmentation varieties constructed by Henry and Rutherford \cite{HR}.
 Central to the study of Legendrian knots by their front diagrams is the notion of a ruling, a decomposition of the diagram into disks bounded on the left and right by cusps.
 In the sheaf-theoretic description of rank-one objects of our category we define the notion of a ruling filtration, i.e.~a filtration whose associated graded sheaves are supported on the disks of a ruling.
-Much more can be said in the case that the knot is the ``rainbow" closure of a positive braid: the different rulings arising from ruling filtrations provide a stratification of the moduli space into pieces that have the same structural form as those found by Henry-Rutherford for the augmentation variety \cite{HR} of the knot.
+Much more can be said in the case that the knot is the ``rainbow" closure of a positive braid: the different rulings arising from ruling filtrations provide a stratification of the moduli space into pieces that have the same structural form as those found by Henry and Rutherford for the augmentation variety \cite{HR} of the knot.
 It follows that the number of points on our moduli spaces over the finite field with $q$ elements is governed by the ruling polynomial of the braid closure.
 Another theorem of Rutherford \cite{Ru} identifies this expression with a {\em topological} knot invariant --- the polynomial in `$q$' which is the lowest order term in `$a$' of the HOMFLY polynomial.